 Spirit of Tasmania

-Travels between Port Melbourne, Victoria and East Devonport, Tasmania.
+Departure points: Port Melbourne Pier, Victoria and East Devonport, Tasmania.

 There are many different ways to experience your trip – day tickets (in summer), Ocean Recliners, or Cabins.
 Walk-on or sail & drive options.
 For all information, including the ferries schedule, check the Spirit of Tasmania website.